 I visited my old friend last Saturday who recently had a severe accident.
 And you probably don’t have any idea how I’m thankful for motorcycle gears to save his life.
-I thought, why shouldn’t I write a post about motorcycle gear saving lives.
+I thought, why shouldn’t I write a post about motorcycle gear saving lives?

-Motorcycle gears such as back protector, helmet, boots, riding jacket, airbags works by forming an overall thick layer around you and thus protecting you from any life-threatening injury.
+Motorcycle gears such as back protector, helmet, boots, riding jacket, and airbags works by forming an overall thick layer around you and thus protecting you from any life-threatening injury.
 But to expect better safety, you should have to wear all riding gear during riding.

 Let’s look at what it means for you and what you can do about it.
 While writing this post, I leave no stone unturned so you can get essential knowledge about motorcycle gears for free.